Reflections on God's Presence in Communion

 – Hebrews 13:12-16

-Participating in the life of Christ through the fruit of the Spirit entails suffering, the likes of which offers a pleasing aroma before God.
+Participating in the life of Christ through the fruit of the Spirit entails suffering, in body and in soul, which then entails endurance and perseverance, the refining and sanctifying power of the Holy Spirit, the likes of which offers a pleasing holy aroma before God.
 Paul also makes periodic remarks throughout his epistles about our vocation to spiritual sacrifices, as a typological suffering servant here on earth, “For it has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake,” (Philippians 1:29) for “all who desire to live a godly life in Christ Jesus will be persecuted” (2 Timothy 3:12).
 Paul elsewhere says that he endures suffering so “that I may know him and the power of his resurrection, and may share his sufferings, becoming like him in his death, that by any means possible I may attain the resurrection from the dead.”
 (Philippians 3:8-11).
-Peter echoes Paul:
+Peter echoes Paul’s sentiment:

 Since therefore Christ suffered in the flesh, arm yourselves with the same way of thinking, for whoever has suffered in the flesh has ceased from sin, so as to live for the rest of the time in the flesh no longer for human passions but for the will of God.